 Buddhist settlements in Himachal Pradesh celebrate the Losar Festival.
-Some of the places that reverberate with the festive celebrations are - Dorje Drak Monastery in Shimla, Tsuglagkhang Temple in Mcleodganj, and Shashur Monastery in Spiti Valley.
+Some places that reverberate with the festive celebrations are - Dorje Drak Monastery in Shimla, Tsuglagkhang Temple in Mcleodganj, and Shashur Monastery in Spiti Valley.

 How is the Losar Festival Celebrated?

-Day 2 - King’s Losar A special dance called ‘Chham’ is performed today for which dancers wear masks, intricate headgear, and colorful costumes.
+Day 2 - King's Losar A special dance called 'Chham' is performed today, for which dancers wear masks, intricate headgear, and colorful costumes.
 The dance showcases how the evil king - Langdarma was killed in the 9th century.
-‘Methi', the procession also takes place on this day.
-People carry flamed torches and chant slogans to bid adieu to the previous year.
+'Methi', the procession also takes place on this day.
+People carry flaming torches and chant slogans to bid adieu to the previous year.
 Later, the torches are thrown away to prevent evil from entering the community.
-People also seek blessings of the monks and offer them gifts.
+People also seek the blessings of the monks and offer them gifts.

-Day 3 - New Year’s Day On the third day, people get dressed in new clothes.
+Day 3 - New Year's Day On the third day, people get dressed in new clothes.
 Everyone visits the monasteries to pray and participate in the festivities.
-Families get together for dinner which includes ‘Kapse’, a type of cake.
-Dinner is enjoyed with a special alcoholic drink called ‘Chang’.
+Families get together for dinner, which includes 'Kapse', a type of cake.
+Dinner is enjoyed with a special alcoholic drink called 'Chang'.